Clarence Delgado

-Clarence William Verzosa Delgado (born December 15, 2004) is a Filipino teen actor.
+Clarence William Verzosa Delgado is a Filipino teen actor.
 He was discovered by Star Circle Quest 2011 where he won as The Male Winner.
 He had appeared in Goin' Bulilit and Way Back Home.

 He transferred to GMA Network in 2021 and is currently an artist of Sparkle.
 He replaced Baste Granfon who supposed to play the role of Nathan Acosta in First Yaya.